-The Parsonage House is the official place of residence of an Incumbent of a benefice.
-A benefice may be a rectory or vicarage from which the Incumbent is called Rector or Vicar.
+The Parsonage House is the official place of residence of an incumbent of a benefice.
+A parsonage may be a rectory or vicarage.
+This relates to the office of the incumbent which is called Rector or Vicar.
+The distinction is purely historical relating to tithes and has no contemporary relevance.
+The term, "Team Rector", however, is a particular role in Team Ministry.